 Outcome of the Auction

-As soon as possible after the Auction ends and at the latest by the business day after the Auction Start Date, Terminal Operator will inform the Participants whether their participation was successful or not.
-The successful Participant(s) will receive a Service Confirmation Form for Contracting “SCFC”.
+As soon as possible after the Auction ends and at the latest by the Business Day after the Auction Start Date, Terminal Operator will inform Participants whether their participation was successful or not.
+Successful Participant(s) will receive a duly signed Service Confirmation Form for Contracting “SCFC”.

 PRACTICAL INSTRUCTIONS